VegaL101/Network-security-project/README.md

 ##

 Now, we move onto assigning our vlans to their ports.
-We do this for every floor switch.
+We do this for every switch on each floor.
 We type: <br>
 #en<br>
 #config t<br>
 #interface fa 0/1<br>